microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 - Email that has IRM encryption with no label will be replaced by a label with any encryption settings when there is a match by using auto-labeling.

-- Incoming email is labeled when there is a match with your auto-labeling conditions:

-- If the label is configured for [encryption](https://docs.microsoft.com/en-us/microsoft-365/compliance/encryption-sensitivity-labels?view=o365-worldwide), that encryption isn't applied.
+- Incoming email is labeled when there is a match with your auto-labeling conditions.
+For this outcome to apply to senders outside your organization, the Exchange location must be set to All included and None excluded.
+If the label is configured for encryption:

-- If the label is configured to apply [dynamic markings](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#dynamic-markings-with-variables), be aware that this configuration can result in the names of people outside your organization.
+	- That encryption is always applied when the sender is from your organization.
+	- By default, that encryption isn't applied when the sender is outside your organization but can be applied by configuring Additional settings for email and specifying a Rights Management owner.

 - When the label applies encryption, the [Rights Management issuer and Rights Management owner](https://docs.microsoft.com/en-us/azure/information-protection/configure-usage-rights#rights-management-issuer-and-rights-management-owner) is the person who sends the email.
 There currently isn't a way to set a Rights Manager owner for all incoming email messages that are automatically encrypted.

 ## Requirements for configuring Service-side Auto-labeling
 * Simulation mode:
     - Auditing for Microsoft 365 must be turned on.
 If you need to turn on auditing or you're not sure whether auditing is already on, see [Turn audit log search on or off](https://docs.microsoft.com/en-us/microsoft-365/compliance/turn-audit-log-search-on-or-off?view=o365-worldwide).
+* To view file or email contents in the source view, you must have the Data Classification Content Viewer role, which is included in the Content Explorer Content Viewer role group, or Information Protection and Information Protection Investigators role groups.
+Without the required role, you don't see the preview pane when you select an item from the Items to review tab.
+Global admins don't have this role by default.
 * To auto-label files in SharePoint and OneDrive:
     - You have [enabled sensitivity labels for Office files in SharePoint and OneDrive](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files?view=o365-worldwide).
     - At the time the auto-labeling policy runs, the file mustn't be open by another process or user.
 A file that's checked out for editing falls into this category.

-* If you plan to use [custom sensitive information types](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitive-information-type-learn-about?view=o365-worldwide) rather than the built-in sensitivity types:
+* If you plan to use sensitive information types:
-    - Custom sensitivity information types apply only to content that is added or modified in SharePoint or OneDrive after the custom sensitivity information types are created.
+  	- The sensitive information types you select will apply only to content that's created or modified after these information types are created or modified.
+This restriction applies to all custom sensitive information types and any new built-in information types.
   	- To test new custom sensitive information types, create them before you create your auto-labeling policy, and then create new documents with sample data for testing.
+  	- If you plan to use document properties as a condition (Document property is), this option uses SharePoint managed properties.
+The preparation for DLP policies equally applies for when you use this condition with auto-labeling policies

+* One or more sensitivity labels created and published (to at least one user) that you can select for your auto-labeling policies.
+For these labels:
+    - It doesn't matter if the auto-labeling in Office apps label setting is turned on or off, because that label setting supplements auto-labeling policies, as explained in the introduction.
+    - If the labels you want to use for auto-labeling are configured to use visual markings (headers, footers, watermarks), note that these aren't applied to documents.
+* If the labels apply encryption
+    - When the auto-labeling policy includes locations for SharePoint or OneDrive, the label must be configured for the Assign permissions now setting, and User access to content expires must be set to Never.
+    - When the auto-labeling policy is just for Exchange, the label can be configured for either Assign permissions now or Let users assign permissions (for the Do Not Forward or Encrypt-Only options).
+You can't auto-apply a label that's configured to apply S/MIME protection.

 ## Creating a MIP auto-labeling policy